Explainer: A look at the legal trouble facing Israel's Netanyahu

 WHAT IS THE PURPOSE OF THE PRE-TRIAL HEARING?

 It grants the prime minister’s legal team a chance to argue against the prospective charges and to convince the attorney-general to either scrap them or to reduce them.
-It is unclear whether Netanyahu will attend the hearings, scheduled for Wednesday and Thursday and the following Sunday and Monday.
+Netanyahu is not expected to attend the hearings, scheduled for Wednesday and Thursday and the following Sunday and Monday.
 After hearing the arguments, the attorney-general is expected to decide by the end of December whether to indict Netanyahu.

 If Netanyahu is indicted it could take many months before his trial begins.
 Netanyahu could also seek a plea deal rather than stand trial.